NeusFear/TheForge/README.md

     /survival : sent only to the survival server
     /rpg      : sent only to the rpg server
     /lobby    : sent only to the lobby server

+Commit Naming:
+  "<Category> | <files> v<release>.<update>.<patch><revision>"
+  be sure do give a description that describes ALL additions in the commit

+  Example:      "Minecraft | infractions.sk v1.2.3b"
+  Description:  "reverted fix from v1.2.1"